lukasborawski/bigos/README.md

 **Box with image inside**

-This modifire will help you to set and precisely fit image to the parent size.
+This modifier will help you to set and precisely fit image to the parent size.

 Usage: